Snivyn/NERYS-product-monitor-lite/README.md

 NERYS will monitor specified sites for keywords and sends a Discord alert when a page has a specified keyword.
 This can be used to monitor any site on a product release date to automatically detect when a product has been uploaded.
 Useful when monitoring hundreds of sites for shops in different timezones.

 ### Usage:
 Add your Discord webhook URL in the appropriate fields (line 143 on other-sites.py and line 204 on shopify-sites.py), surrounded by quotation marks.
 You can set keywords you want to monitor at the bottom of each of the scripts, following the same format as the example.
 Seperate keywords with a '-' instead of a ' ' on other-sites.py.
+Add sites to monitor to each of the respective text files, following the same format as the examples (I suggest using Notepad++, Notepad does something weird).
+Proxies should also be one per line, following the same format as the examples provided in <proxies.txt>.

 ### Complete:
 - find all products on Shopify site by keyword